Title IX Sexual Misconduct Policy

 COMMENCEMENT OF THE GRIEVANCE PROCESS

-The procedures described below are provided for the prompt and equitable resolution of Formal Complaints, and are applicable regardless of whether the Complainant is a student or employee.
-Unlike the initial reporting of an alleged incident of sexual harassment, the Formal Complaint ensures that the Grievance Process identified below is carried out based on an intentional decision on the part of either the Complainant or the Title IX Coordinator.
+The procedures described below are provided for the prompt and equitable resolution of Complaints, and are applicable regardless of whether the Complainant is a student or employee.
+Unlike the initial reporting of an alleged incident of sex discrimination or sex-based harassment, the Complaint ensures that the Grievance Process identified below is carried out based on an intentional decision on the part of either the Complainant or the Title IX Coordinator.

 Right to an Advisor